pwillard/CBASIC/manual.md

 assigned {cb} variable names so the {cb} program may easily manipulate them.

-3) Use {cb}REMS string processing capabilities to full advantage in handling I/O and storage of numeric values.
+3) Use {cb}'S string processing capabilities to full advantage in handling I/O and storage of numeric values.
 Floating point numbers can be passed as ASCII strings.